cgpavlakos/genai_playground/README.md

 Demo App for Oracle Cloud Generative AI Services

-- The `RAG Agent` leverages the power of [Oracle's Cloud Data Platform](https://www.oracle.com/data-platform/) to provide you with a seamless and informative retrieval-augmented generation (RAG) chat experience through [Oracle Generative AI Agents](https://docs.oracle.com/en-us/iaas/Content/generative-ai-agents/overview.htm), which is currently in beta.
+- The `RAG Agent` leverages the power of [Oracle's Cloud Data Platform](https://www.oracle.com/data-platform/) to provide you with a seamless and informative retrieval-augmented generation (RAG) chat experience through [Oracle Generative AI Agents](https://docs.oracle.com/en-us/iaas/Content/generative-ai-agents/overview.htm).
 - The `LLM Playground` gives you an opportunity to see [Oracle Cloud Generative AI](https://docs.oracle.com/en-us/iaas/Content/generative-ai/overview.htm) in action.
 - The UI is Streamlit, an open-source Python framework.
 ![llm_screenshot](documentation/llm.png)